Home

 Dermabrasion

-The procedure of dermabrasion essentially “sands” the top and middle layers of the skin away and may be painful for some.
+The procedure of dermabrasion essentially 'sands' the top and middle layers of the skin away and may be painful for some.

 Multiple treatments may also be necessary with dermabrasion.

-Surgical excision and cryosurgery
+Surgical Excision and Cryosurgery

-A surgical excision is the most radical form of tattoo removal and involves a dermatologic surgeon removing the tattooed area of skin with a scalpel, and then closing the wound with stitches.
+Surgical excision is the most radical form of tattoo removal and involves a dermatologic surgeon removing the tattooed area of skin with a scalpel, and then closing the wound with stitches.

 In cases of extra large tattoos, a skin graft from another part of the body may be necessary.